Frequently Asked Questions

 10 x, 1 month, 3 month, 6 month and yearly card owners have possibility, in case of illness or injury, to prolong their card by showing a doctor’s certificate, inability to exercise for at least two weeks.
 In case of the illness or injury preventing climbing for less than 2 weeks, we dont prolong the cards nor when notification is given when membership card is out of validation.

-During the time your card is temporary stopped (not active) and one wish to come to the training, normal entrance fees apply.
+If your card is temporary stopped (not active) and you wish to come to climb, normal entrance fees apply.